P-Pin/art-sales-bigquery-dbt/README.md

 This project builds an end-to-end data pipeline to analyze art market sales data.

-The pipeline ingests raw CSV data, loads it into a cloud data warehouse, transforms it into a dimensional model using dbt, and visualizes insights through a BI dashboard.
+The pipeline ingests raw CSV data, loads it into a cloud data warehouse, transforms it into a dimensional model using dbt, complete data quality testing and visualizes insights through a BI dashboard.

 ---